rweigel/phys305/hw1.md

 1. $\displaystyle f = \frac{1}{(x-x')^2+(y-y')^2+(z-z')^2}$
 2. There are several ways of doing this.

    1. Use the law of cosines.
-If $\varphi$ is the angle between two lines of length $r$ and $r'$ with both having an endpoint at the origing, then from the law of cosines,
+If $\varphi$ is the angle between two lines of length $r$ and $r'$ with both having an endpoint at the origin, then from the law of cosines,
     $C^2=r^2 + r'^2 - 2rr'\cos\varphi$.

     From the definition of the dot product, $2rr'\cos\varphi=2\mathbf{r}\bfcdot \mathbf{r}'$, giving